Practice of Law Board

 The Washington Supreme Court directed the Practice of Law Board to meet with interested people to discuss the future of the Practice of Law Board and report to the Court.
 If you are interested in more information, please contact the board.

-The Practice of Law Board will meet on Oct.
-18, 2018, at 9:30 a.m.-3 p.m. at the WSBA offices.
+The Practice of Law Board is scheduled to meet on April 18, 2019, at 9:30 a.m. to 3 p.m. at the WSBA Offices.
 Agenda and meeting materials will be posted on this page.
 Meetings are open to the public.

 Resources for Legal Assistance